kunals95/Capstone/README.md

 </div>
 <div>
 <p class="text-primary">
-  It is important to note that this analysis is not all encompassing and has many limiations which could significantly alter it's results.<br>
+  It is important to note that this analysis is not all-encompassing and has many limitations which could significantly alter it's results.<br>
   <ol>
     <li><b>Generic Alternatives</b><br>
       A factor that I was not able to account for was checking if there are any current generic alternatives for the <i>name brand</i> drug a doctor prescribed.
 This is important as doctors who have to prescribe their patients medications without any generic alternatives would naturally have higher brand name percentages compared to those with the choice to prescribe generic alternatives.